frajaroco/mvstpp/README.md

-# mvstpp

-## Mark variograms for spatio-temporal point processes
+# mvstpp: Mark variograms for spatio-temporal point processes

 Basic toolkit for the exploration and analysis of the spatio-temporal point patterns through the mark variograms.